-The city of Battambang, with around 250,000 inhabitants, is located in north-western Cambodia, near the border with Thailand.
-The district of Battambang is also known as the "Rice Bowl of Cambodia”, but other subsidiary crops such as sweet potatoes, or industrial crops such as soybean and groundnut are also grown.
+The city of Battambang, with around 200,000 inhabitants, is located in northwestern Cambodia near the border with Thailand.
+The district of Battambang is also known as the "Rice Bowl of Cambodia”, but families also grow other crops.
 An increasing number of people are employed in the service and industry sectors and the government has been improving the infrastructure in order to attract more businesses to the area.
 Decades of civil war and political unrest have affected families here.

-Over 43 per cent of the population of the region is under the age of 18.
-Children suffer most from the harsh social and economic conditions - the under-five mortality rate is higher than average for Cambodia, and the number of children suffering from malnutrition is alarming.
-Children are often required to work on the land as they have to provide food for the family.
-Because of their involvement in the fields, they often do not go to school - it is therefore hard to improve their prospects for the future.
-Furthermore, these stressful conditions have a huge impact on family life, and many fall apart, leaving countless children without parental care.
+Children are often required to work on the land, as they have to help provide food for the family.
+Because of their involvement in the fields, they often do not go to school.
+Furthermore, these stressful conditions have a huge impact on family life, and countless children are left without parental care.

 Approximately 60% of Cambodia’s population is under the age of 25.
 The young population has the potential to contribute to the country’s social and economic development, but many don’t have the resources and opportunities to access their potential.
 Prioritizing education and training will allow young people to escape the poverty cycle, as they grow older and have more employment opportunities at their disposal.